gajus/slonik/README.md

 * [Types](#types)
 * [Debugging](#debugging)

+## Compatibility with mysql/ mysql2 drivers

+Mightyql is an abstraction on top of the [`node-mysql2`](https://github.com/sidorares/node-mysql2) driver.
+The goal is to be compatible with the [promise interface](https://github.com/sidorares/node-mysql2/blob/master/documentation/Promise-Wrapper.md) of the `node-mysql2` driver.
+Incompatibility issues should be reported.

 ## Usage

-Mightyql abstract construction of `node-mysql2` driver, the [promise interface](https://github.com/sidorares/node-mysql2/blob/master/documentation/Promise-Wrapper.md).
-The current implementation abstracts `createConnection`, `createPool` and `query` methods.
-If those are the only two methods that you are using, then (for the most part) Mightyql is a drop-in replacement.
+The core API of Mightyql is equivalent to the [`node-mysql2`](https://github.com/sidorares/node-mysql2) [promise interface](https://github.com/sidorares/node-mysql2/blob/master/documentation/Promise-Wrapper.md), i.e. it is a drop-in replacement.

 ```js
 import {